ORBAT/S4QS-RS/README.md

         // using a staging table before copying it to the main table.
 Deduplication is done based on the PRIMARY KEY
         // column, which must be defined in the "columns" array (see below) and NOT in the tableAttrs.
         // The metadata tables have the prefixes _errors (for either duplicate rows or rows that were too old),
         // _dedup (for primary keys to dedup against.
-See below), and _tracking (for keeping track of the newest timestamp.
+See below), and _tracking (for keeping track of the newest
+        // timestamp and latest finalization time.
 See below.)
         // Optional.
         "deduplication": {
           // only accept rows that have a timestamp that is at most this much older than the newest previous row.
           // Old rows will be moved to the table some_table_name_errors.
-          //Required
+          // In practice, this is the finalization time of the data: after dropOlderThan, the data in the table
+          // won't change.
+          // Required
           "dropOlderThan": "45 minutes",
           // how long IDs should be kept in the deduplication table.
           // Duplicate rows will be moved to the table some_table_name_errors.